egenix-ops/owl-shoes/README.md

-You should get your Twilio Account Flag (Voice - Enable Voxray) enabled as well.
+You should get your Twilio Account Flag (Voice - Enable Conversation Relay) enabled as well.

 If you're hosting the app locally, we also recommend using a tunneling service like [ngrok](https://ngrok.com) so that Twilio can forward audio to your app.